Cochonnes/wizard101-companion/README.md

   - For bosses that have cheats based on round count
 - Strategy planer
   - For the really tough ones
+- Easy linking of round trackers and guides to specific bosses
 - Gear planner
   - Save the best loadouts for each level and school, viewable with just a click